-The dining and café scene in KL (and Klang Valley) has never been more interesting, with great examples of interior design that you can replicate at home.
+The dining and café scene in KL (and Klang Valley) has never been more interesting, with great examples of commercial interior design that you can replicate at home.

 New establishments seem to pop up daily, with tongue twisting items on their menus.
 But beyond the quirky menu, the cafe interior design of some of these places would look awesome in your dining space at home.
 These places are highly instagrammable, and are great places to just hang around for hours.